Explained: What is Delta E and Why It Matters in Plastics

 Choose Your FX

-An easy way to transform the visual appearance of plastic products and enhance their appeal is by the use of special effect masterbatches.
+Choose Your FX An easy way to transform the visual appearance of plastic products and enhance their appeal is by the use of special effect masterbatches.
 Special effect masterbatches are additives used in color compounding to achieve unique visual or tactile effects in plastic products.
 These concentrates contain a combination of pigments, additives, and sometimes special-effect components that impart specific characteristics to the final product.
-They are typically added to base resins during the compounding process to create [...]
+They are typically added to base [...]

 Comments Off on Choose Your FX